uofw/upspd/README.md

 ## How to contribute?

-You can simply fork this repository, change the wiki content of your repository and ask for a pull request.
+You can simply directly edit a wiki page and save it; it should open a pull request automatically.

 As soon as you have contributed something through a pull request, you will most likely be granted access to modify this wiki directly.